vranki/ExtPlane-Panel/README.md

 ## Building ##

 ExtPlane-Panel uses the Qt Framework for graphics and cross-platform compatibility.
-Before building you'll need to setup Qt 4.5 or greater and Qt Mobility to compile.
+Before building you'll need to setup Qt 5 or greater and Qt Mobility to compile.
 You'll also need to check out the ExtPlane plugin sources (https://github.com/vranki/ExtPlane) to the directory next to the ExtPlane-Panel directory.

 The requirements for ExtPlane-Panel are as follows:
 * C++ Toolchain
-* Qt Framework 4.5+ (Qt 5.x is recommended)
+* Qt Framework 5
 * ExtPlane (contains the reusable client Qt code)

 ### Linux ###